bpowers/seshcookie/README.md

 		}
 	}

 There is a more detailed example in example/ which uses seshcookie to enforce authentication for a particular resource.
-In particular, it shows how you embed (or stack) multiple http.Handlers to get the behavior you want.
+In particular, it shows how you can embed (or stack) multiple http.Handlers to get the behavior you want.

 license